SchynsLab/medusa/_sources/getting_started/installation.md

 The next step is to install Medusa.
 Medusa actually offers two version of the package:
-`medusa` and `medusa-gpu`, where the latter can be used instead of the former if you have access to an NVIDIA GPU (and CUDA version 11.6).
+`medusa` and `medusa-gpu`, where the latter can be used instead of the former if you have access to an NVIDIA GPU (and CUDA version 11.6); apart from the installation, both versions contain exactly the same functionality.
 Actually, `medusa-gpu` can also be installed and used on systems without a GPU, but the installation is noticeably larger (~2GB, instead of 300MB for the CPU version).
-When you're not sure whether you have access to an appropriate GPU, we recommend installing the regular `medusa` package.
+When you're not sure whether you have access to an appropriate GPU, we recommend installing the regular (cpu) `medusa` package.

 To install Medusa, run one of the commands listed below in your terminal (with the right environment activated):